| Loading… |

 Pattern Requirements and Flexibility

 The pattern consists of two candlesticks, in which the first day’s white candlestick engulfs the following day’s black candlestick.
 The first one should be a normal or a long white candlestick.
-Either the body tops or the body bottoms of the two candlesticks may be at the same level, but whatever the case, the black body should be smaller than the previous white body.
+Either the body tops or the body bottoms of the two candlesticks may be at the same level, but whatever the case, the black body should be smaller than the preceding white body.

 Trader’s Behavior

-The stop loss level is defined as the higher of the last two highs.
-Following the bearish signal, if prices go up instead of going down, and close or make two consecutive daily highs above the stop loss level, while no bullish pattern is detected, then the stop loss is triggered.
+The stop-loss level is defined as the higher of the last two highs.
+Following the bearish signal, if prices rise instead of falling and either close above or make two consecutive daily highs above the stop-loss level, without detecting any bullish pattern, the stop-loss is triggered.